-The mission of this unique program is to provide a quality graduate education with core environmental engineering curricula supported by electives that focus on water reuse.
-The mastery of both principles and practices is emphasized, which prepares students for a dynamic career path in the water sustainability arena
+The Water Reuse Program at CU Boulder provides a unique, high quality graduate education with core environmental engineering curricula supported by electives that focus on water reuse.
+The mastery of both principles and practices is emphasized, preparing you for a dynamic career path in the water sustainability arena

 Water Reuse Program Advisory Board

-The Water Reuse Program is fortunate to have the support of 16 members of the water reuse professional field with representatives from utilities, consultants, state agencies and a utility research organization.
+The Water Reuse Program is fortunate to have a 16 member Advisory Board made up of professionals in water reuse field, with representatives from utilities, consultants, state agencies and a utility research organization.
 We appreciate their insights and contributions to our program.

 William Becker, Scholar-in-Residence, PE